Syte1/DeskBuddy/README.md

 ## General Info
 This browser based web application to ...
-This is Belal Kourkmas and I'm excited about the project This is Christie Tsang.
+This is Belal Kourkmas and I'm excited about the project

+This is Christie Tsang.
 I am excited about the project because we get to create an app Testing conflict commit from Stan.
-Yay!
-THis is a another change
+This is a change

 ## Technologies
 Technologies used for this project: